 Showtime is an add-on option for $10.99 per month.
 Roku, Apple TV, Fire Stick and Android TV devices all have fuboTV apps.
 You can also use your credentials to sign into more than 30 TV Everywhere apps on your streaming devices.

-Try out fuboTV free for a week.
-If you like it, your first month is only $19.99.
-The full $44.99 rate kicks in after that.
+Try out fuboTV free for a week. fuboTV is offering $5 off your first month after a free trial.

 DirecTV Now: MSNBC live stream without cable

 With DirecTV Now, MSNBC is available on the live streaming platform’s cheapest bundle.
 Subscribers get local NBC, FOX and ABC affiliates across about 70 percent of the U.S.

 Use the local channel search tool to see which ones are offered in your area.
 If you’re looking for a way to watch MSNBC on a Roku, Apple TV and your iPhone, then DirecTV is really your best option.

 Parent company AT&T had mobile users in mind when they came up with DirecTV Now, so it would appeal to millennials, and people who use their phones more often to watch video.